Bigfoot In Yellowstone? Old Faithful Webcam Captures ‘Sasquatch Family’ On Video

 — Bigfoot Evidence (@BigfootEvidence) January 12, 2017

-The video does not last long as it soon swings back in to Old Faithful; however, some believe that the Yellowstone camera captured a rare appearance of a Bigfoot family together.
+The video does not last long as it soon swings back into Old Faithful; however, some believe that the Yellowstone camera captured a rare appearance of a Bigfoot family together.
 While the Youtube user says it is not up to him to determine if they are Bigfoot or not, he says that viewers can see their unusual movements and make their own assumptions.

 Others commenting on the video seem to agree that these must be Bigfoot as the video was taken in the middle of winter in Yellowstone when there are fewer visitors to the park.
 While there are less people visiting the park in winter, there are still people present even during the harshest of times.
 In fact, during the time this video was taken, Yellowstone was open for snowmobiling.